Developing Medical Software as a Service Platform

 by Przemysław Palemba | Jun 4, 2020

-The following case study presents a medical Software as a Service (SaaS) platform that Pro4People team implemented for the UK-based startup.
+The following case study presents a medical Software as a Service (SaaS) platform.
+The Pro4People team implemented it for the UK-based startup.
 The Client had been looking for a technology partner capable of building an innovative software solution, but also familiar with medical device regulations.

-The Client turned to Pro4People with a vision of an innovative web-based Software as a Service platform providing Medical Device product teams with a support in building medical Internet of Things products.
-The idea of the solution wasn’t trivial and definitely required strong technical and regulatory expertise.
-Time to market and the ability to start the project promptly were crucial as well.
+The Client turned to Pro4People with a vision of an innovative web-based medical Software as a Service platform.
+The platform would then provide Medical Device product teams with support in building medical Internet of Things products.
+The idea of the solution wasn’t trivial and definitely required strong technical as well as regulatory expertise.
+Time to market and the ability to start the project promptly were similarly crucial.

-The project was launched with a short Pre-Development phase to initiate the Software as a Medical Device project.
-This initial period was spent in preparation for the The Design and Development phase.
-The team collected all the initial Design Inputs such as Intended Use, Product Requirements, Regulatory Strategy as well as the outcomes from the usability studies conducted by a third party company.
+We launched the project with a short Pre-Development phase to initiate the Software as a Medical Device project.
+The team spent this initial period on preparation for the The Design and Development phase.
+The team collected all the initial Design Inputs.
+They included Intended Use, Product Requirements, Regulatory Strategy as well as the outcomes from the usability studies conducted by a third party company.

-Pro4People’s Project Manager prepared a Software Development Plan, initial project schedule and a test strategy.
+Pro4People’s Project Manager prepared a Software Development Plan, initial project schedule together with a test strategy.
 The project team created a technology stack for the solution as well as its initial architecture.
-Finally, the project backlog was prepared, so when a larger Design and Development team joined, they could start efficient software development.
+Finally, the team prepared the project backlog.
+In effect, when a larger Design and Development team joined, they could start efficient software development.
 The completion of all these activities together with a milestone review meeting enabled starting Design and Development phase.

-Since at this stage Client did not plan to setup an in-house engineering team as they wanted to focus more on business and product development, Pro4People was expected to deliver a full project team capable of implementing the solution efficiently.
-From the Client’s side, there was just a Product Owner, a Risk Manager and Regulatory Experts participating in the project.
+The client did not plan to setup an in-house engineering team at this stage, since they wanted to focus more on business and product development.
+Pro4People was thus expected to deliver a full project team capable of implementing the solution efficiently.
+From the Client’s side, there was just a Product Owner, a Risk Manager together with Regulatory Experts participating in the project.

-The DevOps role configured development tools and environments necessary to deliver the solution in an effective way and documented how the solution should be configured, deployed and maintained.
-Last but not least, the Quality Assurance Engineer defined and executed a Test Strategy with all the verification activities included.
+The DevOps role configured development tools and environments necessary to deliver the solution in an effective way.
+He also documented how the solution should be configured, deployed and maintained.
+Finally, the Quality Assurance Engineer defined and executed a Test Strategy with all the verification activities included.
 The Validation and Verification details are described in the later section of this article.

 Start your Medical Device Project